Dizziness (Dizzy) (cont.)

 A thorough physical examination will likely be done; this may include:

 Vital signs: Taking the patient's blood pressure and pulse rate lying down and standing (called orthostatic or postural vital signs) often will indicate the fluid status of the body.
-In patients who are dehydrated or bleeding, the vital signs may rise on changing position.
-However, patients taking medications such as beta blockers will not generate an increased pulse rate.
+In patients who are dehydrated or bleeding, the blood pressure may fall and pulse rate may rise on changing position.
+However, patients taking medications like beta blockers will not generate an increased pulse rate.

 Tailored physical examination: Often, the physical examination is tailored to the patient based upon the information provided in the patient's medical history.
 For example, a woman with a heavy menstrual period may need a pelvic examination, or a patient with cough and shortness of breath may need a closer examination of the heart and lungs.
 A patient thought to have vertigo will have closer focus on the neurologic exam, including the cerebellum, the portion of the brain responsible for balance and coordination.